 This is how Tor looks like in Tails:

 After successfully connecting to the Tor browser, you can safely surf the internet.
-If you want to send any saved files through email, you need to save the files in the ‘Tor browser folder’.
+If you want to send any saved files through email, you need to keep the files in the ‘Tor browser folder.’
 Otherwise, Tails does not allow you to access any file in the default home directory, where you will save your files.

-Everything you save inside Tails will simply vanish after you have shut it down.
-Thus, if you need to keep them persistently, you can create a persistent storage.
+Everything you save inside Tails will vanish after you have shut it down.
+Thus, you can create persistent storage if you need to keep them persistently.
 Let’s see in this section how you can configure it.

 Configure the Persistent Storage

 Restart the computer on Tails

 There is a Persistent folder in the home directory where you can now save all the working files, images, etc. You can open the Persistent folder from Places -> Persistent.